2014 Florida's 13th congressional district special election: Debates

 David Jolly, Lucas Overby, and Alex Sink, the three candidates appearing on the ballot for the special election, took part in a televised debate on February 3, 2014.
 Held at the Seminole Campus of St. Petersburg College and co-hosted by the Tampa Bay Times and Bay News 9, the event aired live on C-SPAN 3.
 Al Ruechel, Adam Smith, and Amy Hollyfield served as moderators.
 The debate can be viewed in its entirety here.

 A non-scientific poll conducted after the debate by Bay News 9 indicated that overall viewers felt David Jolly had won with 37% of the vote, followed by Alex Sink with 33% and Lucas Overby with 30%.

 Campaign spending

 During the campaign, OpenSecrets reported on February 13, 2014, that outside groups had spent $3.5 million on the election, with $2.6 million of that from groups that support Jolly.
 This makes it the most expensive election of the 2014 cycle so far and one of the most expensive special congressional elections in history.

-The Associated Press reports that $11 million total was spent as the Democratic Party poured money into the campaign in its final weeks.
-In the end, Sink outspent Jolly by 3 to 1 on television ads as well as outspending him overall.
+The Associated Press reported that $11 million total was spent as the Democratic Party poured money into the campaign in its final weeks.
+In the end, Sink outspent Jolly by three to one on television ads, as well as outspending him overall.